MicrosoftEdge/magic-mirror-demo/.github/ASSEMBLY.md

 ##Step 2: Drilling

-Drill a hole on the top of the cabinet for the camera as displayed in the image below.
-Make sure the hole is big enough for the USB end to go through.
+Drill a hole on top of the cabinet as displayed in the image below.
+Make sure the hole is big enough for the Camera's USB end to go through.

 ![alt tag](https://s3-us-west-2.amazonaws.com/magicmirrordemo/drill_magic_mirror.JPG)

-On the back of the cabinet almost at the botom, drill another hole so you can pass the power cables through.
+At the botom of the back of the cabinet, drill another hole so you can pass the power cables through.

 ##Step 3: Making the monitor lean